What Is Spondylolisthesis?

 - physical therapy

-- medicine to help ease pain and swelling
+- over-the-counter (OTC) medicine to help ease pain and swelling

 Conservative treatments usually are enough to fix the pain from spondylolisthesis.

 For more severe cases, a surgical procedure might be needed.
 In surgery: